 To help you find the best smart TV keyboard, so you can easily control your home theater, we’ve combed through dozens of models, connecting them to modern television sets and running them through their paces.
-While testing out these keyboards, we wanted, first and foremost, reliable wireless connectivity that could operate your TV from anywhere in the room.
+While researching out these keyboards, we wanted, first and foremost, reliable wireless connectivity that could operate your TV from anywhere in the room.
 We were also looking for a compact form factor, plug-and-play design, and long battery life.
 For other types of keyboards for your office or school work, just head out to our best keyboard guide for more details.

 Of the seven best smart TV keyboards on this list, the Logitech K400 Plus truly made the biggest mark, offering effortless control over the many functions of modern TVs.
 The K400 Plus boasts a wireless range of 33 feet, which will ensure it connects to the TV even from the back row of your home theater.
 It also has a large 3” touchpad, easy-to-access volume controls, and a battery life of 18 months, so you won’t be rushing out for new AAs anytime soon.
 The media keys are easy to use.
 Keep reading to learn more about the Logitech K400 Plus and the other keyboards on this list.

 We’re sorry, this product is temporarily out of stock

 WHY WE LIKE IT: The is a highly functional keyboard that offers unparalleled control over your smart TV, with a large 3” touchpad, easy volume control, and a simple setup, which worked immediately after we plugged the receiver into a USB port.
 The keyboard’s robust feature set, ease of use, and long battery life make this our top pick.
 It is similar to the K600, but the Logitech k600 tv keyboard is not our top pick.